There’s nothing like a timeless classic design to spice up a modern space.

 • The adaptation of the clerestory window in residential architecture is credited to Frank Lloyd Wright who designed and built homes that were in harmony with the environment and provided abundant daylight to the interiors.
 So from one of architecture’s masters to student designs of the Solar Decathlon competition, the clerestory window is both a stylish and efficient element in home plans.

-Clerestory windows fill this living area with plenty of sunlight, give it a breezy, airy atmosphere, and allow residents a panoramic vista of mountains and trees (courtesy of Tiltin Windows Door and More).
+Clerestory windows fill this living area with plenty of sunlight, give it a breezy, airy atmosphere, and allow residents a beautiful view of the outside environment (Plan #202-1015).

 • How many homes have you seen that have glass doors or French doors instead of solid ones?
 It’s because glass doors bring more natural light into an area.
 From the front entry to the patio to the home’s interior rooms, glass doors not only add more natural light but also create a better flow inside and a more open feel.

-Just imagine the light-filled interior of this 1-story, 4-bedroom, 3-bath Modern style home with its glass doors and floor-to-ceiling glass windows (House Plan #116-1118).
+Just imagine the light-filled interior of this 1-story, 4-bedroom, 3-bath Modern style home with its glass doors and floor-to-ceiling glass windows (Plan #116-1118).